OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/2 February 2003.md

 ---

 ## Afterlife & Soul Topics

 - No direct content in this section.

 ---

 ## Cosmic Structure & Densities

 - The EM pulse that struck the shuttle was from a **3/4th density** Consortium.
+- Forces from 4D STS created a hole in a rock at Palomar, described as a “wall outlet” or antennae.

 ---

 ## Earth Changes & Environmental Events